TheGrimsey/bevy_world_seed/README.md

 - [ ] Base Height

 *Serializable/Deserializable base height that's able to be modified in editor and used instead of (or in addition to) noise.*

-- [ ] Snap To Terrain Height

-*Component for snapping an entity to the height of terrain at it's XZ position whenever the tile is rebuilt.
-Should also include a height offset.*

 ### Generation